4d/docs/docs/Desktop/building.md

 > 4D recommends to subscribe to the Apple Developer Program to get access to Developer Certificates that are necessary to notarize applications (see below).

 #### About Gatekeeper

 Gatekeeper is a security feature of OS X that controls the execution of applications downloaded from the Internet.
 If a downloaded application does not come from the Apple Store or is not signed, it is rejected and cannot be launched.

+> On Apple Silicon machines, 4D [components](#components) need to be actually signed.
+An unsigned component will generate an error at application startup ("lib4d-arm64.dylib can't be opened...").

-The **Sign application** option of the 4D application builder lets you generate applications that are compatible with this option by default.
+The **Sign application** option of the 4D application builder lets you generate applications and components that are compatible with this option by default.

 #### About Notarization

 Application notarization is highly recommended by Apple as of macOS 10.14.5 (Mojave) and 10.15 (Catalina), since non-notarized applications deployed via the internet are blocked by default.

-In 4D v18, the [built-in signing features](#os-x-signing-certificate) have been updated to meet all of Apple's requirements to allow using the Apple notary service.
+The 4D [built-in signing features](#os-x-signing-certificate) have been adapted to meet all of Apple's requirements to allow using the Apple notary service.
 The notarization itself must be conducted by the developer and is independent from 4D (note also that it requires installing Xcode).
 Please refer to [this 4D blog post](https://blog.4d.com/how-to-notarize-your-merged-4d-application/) that provides a step-by-step description of the notarization process.

 For more information on the notarization concept, please refer to [this page on the Apple developer website](https://developer.apple.com/documentation/xcode/notarizing_your_app_before_distribution/customizing_the_notarization_workflow).